maforn/digital-antikythera-mechanism/README.md

-# Antikythera Mechanism Simulation
+# Digital Antikythera Mechanism Simulation

-*Part of the presentation for Cost Action CaLISTA General Meeting 2025*
+*Part of the presentation for a speech at Cost Action CaLISTA General Meeting 2025*

 This project presents two interactive simulations of the Antikythera mechanism, the world's oldest known analog computer.
 It offers both an "ancient" interpretation, reflecting the historical appearance of the device, and a "modern" interpretation with a contemporary user interface.